 Since then I’ve spent way more time in Elm.
 And looking back at those React (++; some where Kotlin and Go as well) examples with FP-tinted glasses, I keep having the same reaction: most of these problems just don’t exist in functional programming.

 Not because FP developers are smarter, but because the language won’t let you make certain mistakes in the first place.
-SRP is the principle where this is most obvious.
+SRP is the principle where this is most obvious โ€” though the full picture is a bit more nuanced than “pure functions fix everything.”

 Quick refresher Link to heading

-Uncle Bob’s Single Responsibility Principle says a module should have only one reason to change.
-In my React SRP post, I showed the classic monolith component that fetches data, manages loading states, handles form submissions, and renders UI, all in one place:
+With that in mind, let’s look at the classic monolith component from my React SRP post โ€” the one that fetches data, manages loading states, handles form submissions, and renders UI, all in one place:

 // The classic anti-pattern from the original post